Corvimantic/minesolver/README.md

 # minesolver
-A simple program for solving Minesweeper boards, built with Backbone.js.
+A simple static site for solving Minesweeper boards, built with jQuery.